-The use of personal data in digital health is regulated primarily by the GDPR, the DPA, and laws on confidentiality that vary between the different parts of the UK (England, Northern Ireland, Scotland and Wales).
+The use of personal data in digital health is regulated primarily by the GDPR, the DPA, and laws on confidentiality that vary between the different parts of the UK.

-In addition, a substantial body of "soft law" tends to be imposed by healthcare regulators, NHS bodies, and other stakeholders' policies and contracts.
+In addition, a substantial body of "soft law" tends to be imposed by other stakeholders' policies and contracts.

-Additional legislation can apply for specific data uses, e.g. the Privacy and Electronic Communication Regulations, "PECR") for access to and storage of data on Internet-connected devices is also restricted by PECR.
+Additional legislation can apply for specific data uses, e.g. the Privacy and Electronic Communication Regulations, "PECR" restricts non-consensual access to and storage of data on Internet-connected devices.
 Medical device or clinical trial laws further limit the use of personal data.

 - The GDPR imposes significant restrictions on the use of health data without providing notice of that use and obtaining explicit consents from individuals. - Operators in England and Wales (in particular) must also deal with more restrictive requirements of "common law", particularly surrounding confidentiality and misuse of private information ("MoPI").
-Without consent (which for these purposes could be implied or explicit), or a clear statutory permission, only uses of patient personal data that are necessary in the public interest, are permitted under English and Welsh law on confidentiality and MoPI. - GDPR/DPA also impose additional requirements, including to keep data secure, maintain its availability and accuracy, report data incidents, appoint a Data Protection Officer and/or a "Representative", conduct risk assessments, and generally, ensure that usage of personal data is "fair" and does not involve excessive amounts of data. - GDPR grants individuals substantial personal data rights, e.g. to access or delete their data.
-The DPA adds certain additional rules, including criminal offences for re-identifying personal data, or selling it after it has been improperly obtained. - DPA also adds additional conditions (beyond those in the GDPR) on use of personal data for significant automated decision-making that has legal or "substantially similar" effects on an individual.
+Without consent (which for confidentiality/MoPI purposes could be implied or explicit), or a clear statutory permission, only uses of patient personal data that are necessary in the public interest, are permitted under English and Welsh law on confidentiality and MoPI. - The GDPR also imposes additional requirements, including to keep data secure, maintain its availability and accuracy, report data incidents, appoint a Data Protection Officer and/or a "Representative", conduct risk assessments, and generally, ensure that usage of personal data is "fair" and does not involve excessive amounts of data. - The GDPR grants individuals substantial personal data rights, e.g. to access or delete their data.
+The DPA adds certain additional rules, including criminal offences for re-identifying personal data, or selling it after it has been improperly obtained. - The DPA also adds additional conditions (beyond those in the GDPR) on use of personal data for significant automated decision-making that has legal or "substantially similar" effects on an individual.
 This will need to be borne in mind as software (e.g. AI) becomes increasingly capable of replacing (rather than merely supporting) human decision-making in healthcare settings.